-He is coaching the Rainier Beach HS boys’ soccer team this spring and also was on staff for the Cameroon Women’s National Team for the World Cup held in Canada this past year.
-Romain-Dika has a B.A. in Business Administration from Eastern Washington University and is currently employed in the tech department on campus at Bellevue.
+He was on staff for the Cameroon Women’s National Team for the World Cup held in Canada.
+Romain-Dika has a B.A. in Business Administration from Eastern Washington University and is currently a coach in the Eastside FC program.

-Coach Farzeen joins Bellevue College Women’s Soccer staff as an assistant coach starting in 2016.
+Coach Mohazzabfar returns on staff for Bellevue College Women’s Soccer as an assistant coach.

 Farzeen has been coaching soccer since 2003.
 He has completed his USSF National ‘C’ course and remains an active soccer player himself.
 He has coached at Bellevue Youth Soccer, FC Edmonds, Crossfire Select, Bellevue High School and most recently at Shoreline Community College.
 His philosophy is to foster a love for the game of soccer with an emphasis on team, where the whole is greater than the sum of its parts.
 This team-oriented philosophy has proven very successful demonstrated by an extremely high player return rate and an impressive record on the field.
 Farzeen is a great communicator and effectively utilizes benchmarks and visual communication methods to teach concepts.
 Farzeen firmly believes sportsmanship, character, respect and accountability are essential components of development of a successful, well-rounded athlete and he works hard to inspire these qualities in each player that he coaches.